MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

     - Do not do the steps for **Generate your tenant key**, because you already have the equivalent from your AD RMS deployment.
 Instead, identify the key used by your AD RMS server from the Thales installation and use this key during the migration.
 Thales encrypted key files are usually named **key<*keyAppName*><*keyIdentifier*>** locally on the server.

-    When the key uploads to Azure Key Vault, you see the properties of the key displayed, which includeds the key ID.
+    When the key uploads to Azure Key Vault, you see the properties of the key displayed, which includes the key ID.
 It will look similar to https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333.
-Make a note of this URL because the Azure Information Protection administrator will need it to tell the Azure Rights Management service to use this key for its tenant key.
+Make a note of this URL because the Azure Information Protection administrator needs it to tell the Azure Rights Management service to use this key for its tenant key.

 2. On the Internet-connected workstation, in a PowerShell session, use the [Set-AzureRmKeyVaultAccessPolicy](/powershell/module/azurerm.keyvault/set-azurermkeyvaultaccesspolicy) cmdlet to authorize the Azure Rights Management service principal to access the key vault that will store the Azure Information Protection tenant key.
 The permissions required are decrypt, encrypt, unwrapkey, wrapkey, verify, and sign.